The Fabelmans: Box office

 The Fabelmans grossed $17.3 million in the United States and Canada, and $28.3 million in other territories, for a worldwide gross of $45.6 million.

 In the United States, the film made $161,579 from four theaters in its opening weekend for an average of $40,395 per-screen, the third highest average for a Fall 2022 platform release, behind Till and The Banshees of Inisherin.
 The film expanded alongside Glass Onion: A Knives Out Mystery, Strange World, Devotion, and the wide expansion of Bones and All, and was projected to gross around $3–5 million from 638 theaters over the five-day weekend.
 Variety called the projections "a disappointing result for a $40 million movie, especially one that hails from the most successful director of his time" and compared the situation to the poor $38 million domestic box office returns of Spielberg's West Side Story the year before.

-The Fabelmans made $400,000 on its first day of wide release, with an additional $480,000 on Thanksgiving Day and $880,000 on Black Friday, resulting in a 5-day weekend total of $3.4 million.
+It made $400,000 on its first day of wide release, with an additional $480,000 on Thanksgiving Day and $880,000 on Black Friday, resulting in a 5-day weekend total of $3.4 million.

 After four weeks in theaters, Spielberg's film grossed $6 million domestic, making it the smallest ever gross for a Spielberg film.
 This was attributed to the general public's trending lack of interest in prestige films, a muted reception from older audience demographics and the large decline in popularity and relevance of Spielberg and his filmography.
 The film crossed the $10 million mark worldwide during Christmas weekend.
 Following the Academy Award nomination announcements, the film earned a 14% boost in grosses.
 It performed better in the United Kingdom, grossing $1.3 million on its opening weekend, finishing fourth.
 It was also a success in France, grossing $2.2 million on its opening weekend, also finishing fourth.